 Travel 1, 2017: Saturday September 23.

-In 2013, Margaret and I and our older son, John, and his family, took an extended spring trip through north eastern, southern and central Spain and recorded our travels in our web page http://www.spainthenandnow.com/.
+In 2013, Margaret and I, our older son, John, and his family, took an extended spring trip through north eastern, southern and central Spain and recorded our travels in our web page http://www.spainthenandnow.com/.
 This time, Margaret and I travelled alone, and decided on a trip from Bilbao along the northern coast of the country to Santiago de Compostela, returning to Bilbao on an inland route via the cities of León and Burgos.

 Some readers might recognise from this outline that we were in fact following two well-known medieval Christian pilgrimage routes to Santiago, which during the Middle Ages was the third most popular pilgrimage destination after Jerusalem and Rome.
 Of the two routes, the inland one was the more traveled.
 Known as the camino francés, this road to Santiago was popularised by the French Benedictine Abbey of Cluny, a powerful political as well as religious institution.
 The Benedictines eased the journey by building roads and bridges and dotting the way with monasteries, churches and shelters.
-And following them and the pilgrims, merchants and settlers from over the Pyrenees established themselves along the route.
+Following them and the pilgrims, merchants and settlers from over the Pyrenees established themselves along the route.

 From Bilbao (where we stayed at Hotel Artetxe, in a green belt overlooking the city), our travels took us to Argoños (Posada Trasmerano), Santillana del Mar (Posada Araceli), Oviedo (Casa Camila), Ribadeo (Parador, state run hotel), Viveiro (Hotel Ego), Santiago (Casa Grande do Bachao), Villafranca del Bierzo (Parador), León (Monástica Vía), Burgos (Vía Gótica), and finally back to Hotel Artetxe.
-In between, there were side trips into valleys and to small fishing ports.
+In between, there were side trips into valleys and small fishing ports.

 Altogether, with the side trips, we covered about 1,500 kilometres (932 miles) and travelled through five of Spain’s seventeen autonomous communities: Euskadi, Cantabria, Asturias, Galicia and Castile-León.

-We landed in Madrid late on Sunday evening (September 24) and stayed at Hotel Exe, a pleasant, clean hotel close to Chamartín Station where we were to catch the train to Bilbao.
+We landed in Madrid late on Sunday evening (September 24) and stayed at Hotel Exe, a pleasant, clean hotel close to Chamartín Railway Station where we were to catch the train to Bilbao.
 We were tired after our overnight flight, and after grabbing a quick meal in the hotel restaurant, headed for bed.
 We had to be up early the next day; the train to Bilbao left Chamartín at 8.00 a.m.